Space debris: On other celestial bodies

 The issue of space debris has been raised as a mitigation challenge for missions around the Moon with the danger of increasing space debris around it.

-It is thought that on 4 March 2022, for the first time, human space debris—most likely a spent rocket body, Long March 3C third stage from the 2014 Chang'e 5 T1 mission—unintentionally hit the lunar surface, creating an unexpected double crater.
+It is thought that on 4 March 2022, for the first time, human space debris – most likely a spent rocket body, Long March 3C third stage from the 2014 Chang'e 5 T1 mission – unintentionally hit the lunar surface, creating an unexpected double crater.

 In 2022, several elements of space debris were found on Mars: Perseverances backshell was found on the surface of Jezero Crater, and a piece of a thermal blanket which may have come from the descent stage of the rover.

 As of February 2024, Mars is littered with about seven tons of human-made debris.
 Most of it consists of crashed and inactive spacecraft as well as discarded components.

 In popular culture

 Until the End of the World (1991) is a French sci-fi drama set under the backdrop of an out-of-control Indian nuclear satellite, predicted to re-enter the atmosphere, threatening vast populated areas of the Earth.

+Wall-E (2008) features a future Earth that is full of garbage and abandoned by humanity.

+As the titular robot leaves the planet and as the humans come back to Earth, they collide with derelict satellites.

+In the 2009 Walt Disney Pictures film G-Force, the antagonist, Speckles (voiced by Nicolas Cage) orchestrates a plot to destroy humanity with a massive, planet-wide bombardment of space debris to make the Earth's surface uninhabitable.

 Gravity, a 2013 survival film directed by Alfonso Cuaron, is about a disaster on a space mission caused by Kessler syndrome.

 In season 1 of Love, Death & Robots (2019), episode 11, "Helping Hand", revolves around an astronaut being struck by a screw from space debris which knocks her off a satellite in orbit.

 Manga and anime Planetes tells a story about a crew of Space Debris station that collects and disposes of space debris.

-Beside space debris as an issue of science-fiction stories other stories feature it as a reservoir for the story, as in stories about space junk scavengers like Space Sweepers (2021), or as a result or environment of the story.

-The episode Conflict from Gerry and Sylvia Anderson's U.F.O. sci-fi TV series shows how small alien spaceships could use Terrestrial space debris such as orbital boosters to become undetectable by SHADOs orbital Space Intruder Detector (S.I.D.).